monsoonmaelstrom/book2/book2.md

 “I don’t like being wrong.”

-“You don’t like *losing* and you feel like you just lost,” Liam tells me.
+“You don’t like *losing* and you feel like you lost,” Liam tells me.

 I consider it for a second and realize he’s right.
-I do feel like I’ve just lost to my mother.
+I do feel like I’ve lost to my mother.

 “I think though,” he says, his thumb stroking along my cheek, “that you probably came out ahead.”